madetech/blog/posts/when_to_fold_em.md

 This is all a more specific application of one of the key parts of iterative development - *we’ll learn as we go, so we’ll make better decisions later on*.
 It’s important to stop, breathe and reflect, even when you’re in the middle of work, or you’ll miss opportunities to make the right decisions.

-But once you’ve learnt this lesson, there’s still some work to do.
+Once you’ve learnt this lesson, there’s still some work to do.
 Whether you’re an executive trying to encourage this in your culture, or a developer trying to make the right decisions, you need to understand the *context*.

-Making the rational choice isn't the only thing that motivates people.
+Remember, making the rational choice isn't the only thing that motivates people.
 Don’t fall into the trap of explaining why abandoning a sunk cost might be the best decision, whilst neglecting the emotional attachment your colleagues may have to their work.

-You need a culture that accepts failure and change in order to make the right decisions, and many organisations aren’t there yet.
-Be bold and explain yourself clearly, but don’t despair if it doesn’t go perfectly straight away - that’s part of the process of getting better.
+To make the right decisions, you need a culture that accepts failure and change, and many organisations aren’t there yet.
+Be bold and explain yourself clearly, and don’t despair if it doesn’t go perfectly straight away - that’s part of the process of getting better!